 We believe that the Jewish people have the right to a national home of their own, and that millennia of history demonstrate the need for such a home.
 We celebrate its re-birth after thousands of years.

 We value and share the democratic principles on which Israel was founded and that have guided the country for seven decades — even as we acknowledge the threats to that democracy from without and within.

-2. The future of both Israelis and Palestinians depends on achieving a two-state solution to their conflict and an end to the ongoing occupation.
+2. The future of both Israelis and Palestinians depends on achieving a negotiated resolution to their conflict and an end to the ongoing occupation.

 We believe the Palestinian people, like the Jewish people, have the right to a democratic national home of their own, living side-by-side with Israel in peace, freedom and security.
 They deserve full civil rights and an end to the systemic injustice of occupation.

 For too long, pro-Israel advocacy has defined this conflict in zero-sum terms, as “us versus them,” a conflict in which there can be only one winner.
-In fact, Israel’s long-term security and survival as a democratic homeland for the Jewish people depends on bringing an end to the occupation and fulfilling the aspirations of the Palestinian people to achieve self-determination via a two-state solution.
+In fact, Israel’s long-term security and survival as a democratic homeland for the Jewish people depends on bringing an end to the occupation and fulfilling the aspirations of the Palestinian people to achieve self-determination via a negotiated resolution.

 3. Israel’s American supporters have the right and the responsibility to speak out when policies or actions of the Israeli government harm the long-term interests of the United States, Israel and the Jewish people.

 We can and must distinguish between criticizing the policies of the government of Israel and questioning Israel’s fundamental right to exist as a Jewish homeland.